DebinixTeam/one-sq-inch-protoboard-hardware/README.md

 # Specification for the 1 inch x 1 inch Plated Through Hole (PTH) Board

-This board is fabricated as 3x4-boards (i.e. 12 in one piece), and can easily be divided by simply breaking them apart to individual 1" x 1" boards.
+This board is fabricated as panels with 3x4-boards (i.e. 12 in one piece), and can easily be divided by simply breaking them apart to individual 1" x 1" boards.

 | parameter | imperial | metric |
 | -----------|-------|------|